Skip to main content

 What’s Happening

-Most Western email services don't work in mainland China.
+Most Western email services are blocked in mainland China as of 2026.

 Step-by-Step Solution

-Here’s how to get your blocked email back:
+Here's how to get your blocked email working again:

-1. Pick a VPN with servers outside mainland China — Look for providers running in Hong Kong, Japan, or the U.S. ExpressVPN, NordVPN, and Astrill still work as of early 2026.
+1. Pick a VPN with servers outside mainland China — Go for services with servers in Hong Kong, Japan, Singapore, or the U.S. As of early 2026, ExpressVPN, NordVPN, and Astrill are confirmed working options.

-2. Download the official VPN app — Grab it from the provider’s site or your phone’s app store, not some sketchy third-party mirror.
-Make sure you’re installing the latest build (ExpressVPN 12.4.1 was current in Q1 2026).
+2. Download the official VPN client directly from the provider's site or app store — Skip third-party mirrors to avoid malware risks.
+Make sure you're grabbing the latest version (ExpressVPN 12.4.1 as of Q1 2026).

-3. Connect to a server outside mainland China — Pick “Japan – Tokyo” or “USA – New York.”
-Skip any labeled “China” or “Mainland China.”
+3. Connect to a server outside mainland China — Choose locations like "Japan – Tokyo" or "USA – New York."
+Whatever you do, don't pick any server labeled "China" or "Mainland China."

-5. Open your email and log in — Gmail, Outlook, or whatever was blocked should now load normally.
+5. Try accessing your previously blocked email service — Gmail, Outlook, or whatever you use should now load normally through the encrypted connection.

 If This Didn’t Work

-Try a web proxy, switch to a local provider, or use international roaming.
+Try a web proxy, switch to a local Chinese email provider, or enable international roaming on your mobile device.

-• Use a web proxy (temporary fix) — Sites like proxysite.com can punch through some filters, but they’re slow and risky.
-Never log in to anything sensitive on them.
+• Use a web proxy as a temporary fix — Sites like proxysite.com can sometimes bypass filters, but they're slow and risky.
+Never send sensitive stuff through public proxies.

-• Sign up for a Chinese email account — Grab one on 163.com, 126.com, or qq.com.
-They’re fully accessible and come with Chinese interfaces plus mobile apps.
-You’ll need a Chinese phone number, which you can snag with a travel SIM or virtual number service.
+• Get yourself a local Chinese email account — Sign up for free accounts on 163.com, 126.com, or qq.com.
+These work everywhere in China and have mobile apps.
+You'll need a Chinese phone number though - grab one via travel SIMs or virtual number services like TextNow.

-• Turn on international roaming on your phone — A few international plans include Google services while roaming, but it’s pricey and spotty.
+• Turn on international roaming on your phone — Some international plans include Google services while roaming, but watch out - this gets expensive fast and coverage varies wildly by carrier.

 Prevention Tips

-Don’t wait until you land to figure this out:
+Don't wait until you're in China to figure this out.
+Here's how to stay connected:

-• Download copies of important emails — Use an IMAP client like Thunderbird or Outlook to cache messages locally before you hit China.
+• Download important emails offline before you leave — Use an IMAP client like Thunderbird or Outlook to cache messages locally on your device.

-• Pack a backup SIM from outside mainland China — Some foreign SIMs (say, from Singapore or Japan) can slip past domestic filters and give you limited access to blocked services.
+• Pack a backup international SIM card — Some foreign SIMs (like from Singapore or Japan) can sometimes bypass domestic filters and give you limited access to blocked services.

 Maya Patel